firsty-first/chatme/README.md

 ### 3. Location-Based Sorting

 Tailor your chat experience with location-based sorting.
 Connect with people in your vicinity, making conversations more relevant and context-aware.
+### 4. Video Call

+Currently implemented only in vidcall branch using Agora sdk ,Soon it will be implemented WEB RTC. 🔜

 ## Security Measures